-Level Up YOUR LIFE - Worksheet Included.
+Level Up Your Life - With Worksheet

 The Metox™ Method involves looking at ten simple practices that promise clarity, confidence, and even better sleep.
-Born from my extensive research and first-hand experience on the subject, by no means is this revolutionary, and you will no doubts see this dressed in many guises if you search…but none-the-less - it forms a small part of the overall Metox concept, it’s refreshingly grounded and comes with a brilliant self-study worksheet that guarantees to cement this stuff into action for you.
+Born from extensive research and first-hand experience, this method is not revolutionary.
+You will no doubt see it dressed in many guises if you search.
+Nevertheless, it forms a small part of the overall Metox concept.
+It’s refreshingly grounded and comes with a brilliant self-study worksheet that guarantees to cement this stuff into action for you.
+This is neuroscience-backed wisdom that instils the process of transformation.
+It requires small, deliberate, consistent habits.

-According to Andrew Huberman, Ph.D., a neuroscientist and professor at Stanford University, habits are best built when they align with your brain’s biology.
+According to Andrew Huberman, PhD, a neuroscientist and professor at Stanford University, habits are best built when they align with your brain’s biology.
 He, like many others, recommends bolstering daily routines that include good sleep, exposure to morning light, movement, nutrition, and social connection.
 These elements prime the brain for clarity, energy, and emotional stability.

 Have you read Robin Sharma's The 5 AM Club?
 Sharma champions consistency over effort to fuel lasting change.
-He advocates a structured morning “victory hour” composed of exercise, planning, and learning, and I love it.
+He advocates a structured morning “victory hour” composed of exercise, planning, and learning.
+I love it.
+I appreciate the small daily actions that yield growth and self-respect.
+I started this back during the pandemic, and it didn’t take long to become second nature.

 “Small daily, seemingly insignificant improvements, when done consistently over time, lead to stunning results.” – Robin Sharma

-Let’s go….
+Let’s go…

-1. Clarity.
+1. Clarity

 2. Energy

 We’re told our energy is replenished not by double espressos but by daily movement.
 Walk, do yoga, or lift weights.
-Dance, jump, run - whatever is your thing.
+Dance, jump, run—whatever is your thing.
 Consistent physical activity rewires the brain for vitality.

 3. Peace